Political positions of Donald Trump: Drug policy

 Trump's views on drug policy have shifted dramatically over time.

 At a luncheon hosted by the Miami Herald in April 1990, Trump told a crowd of 700 people that U.S. drug enforcement policy was "a joke," and that: "We're losing badly the war on drugs.
 You have to legalize drugs to win that war.
 You have to take the profit away from these drug czars."

 In his campaign for the presidency in 2015 and 2016, however, Trump adopted "drug warrior" positions and has sought advice on the issue from William J. Bennett, who served as the U.S. first "drug czar" in the 1980s "and has remained a proponent of harsh 1980s-style drug war tactics."
 Trump told Sean Hannity in June 2015 that he opposes marijuana legalization and that "I feel strongly about that."
 Trump also claims to have personally never used controlled substances of any kind.

 Trump has voiced support for medical marijuana, saying that he is "a hundred percent in favor" because "I know people that have serious problems...and...it really, really does help them."
 When asked about Colorado (where recreational use of marijuana is legal), Trump softened his previously expressed views and essentially said that states should be able to decide on whether marijuana for recreational purposes should be legal.

 The administration organized the Marijuana Policy Coordination Committee in 2018.

+In 2024, Trump endorsed decriminalization of marijuana in Florida.
+On full legalization of marijuana, he suggested it would be inevitable in the state regardless of his personal stance on the issue, and instead advocated regulations restricting its use in public spaces.

+On Jan.
+21, 2025, a day into his second term, Trump pardoned Ross Ulbricht, the founder of the Silk Road dark Web marketplace for illegal drugs, including opioids, such as fentanyl, incapacitating agents and other narcotics.
+During a Dec.
+2023 meeting at Mar-a-Lago, Angela McArdle, chairwoman of the Libertarian Party, told Trump that "he needed to free Ulbricht if he wanted Libertarian support" for his 2024 campaign.